Visit Vancouver, WA Homepage

 What’s happing now?

-The research phase of the plan is currently underway.
+The research phase of the plan is underway.
 This phase ensures that the project aligns with the community's needs.
-As part of this research, the team will conduct stakeholder interviews and public surveys this summer.
+Our team is currently working to create recommendations based on public feedback collected over the past three months.